-For the 2019 School Matinee, CAAM Chinese Dance Theater’s performers will dance their way through the story of tea, leaving audiences thirsty for more!
-There will be two 45-minute performances: one at 10 AM and the second at 12:15 PM. both performances are at the O’Shaughnessy Auditorium in St. Paul.
-Tickets are $7.00 per child and may be purchased by contacting us via email or calling 651-774-0806.
+For the 2019 School Matinee, date to be determined, CAAM Chinese Dance Theater’s performers will dance their way through the story of tea, leaving audiences thirsty for more!
 We have some funding available for students who receive free or reduced-fee school lunches.
 Please contact us as early as possible if you have children who need scholarships!
 We make every effort to fund every eligible child, but funding is not guaranteed, and we prioritize the earliest notifications.

-Don’t miss our 2019 School Show Companion Activity and Coloring Book to learn more about tea and the fabled Xihu Lake!
+Don’t miss our 2019 School Show Companion Activity and Coloring Book to learn more about tea and the fabled Xihu (West Lake)!